 Part of hall B which houses the Malaysian stalls has displays of bamboo and cane furniture and even products made from pineapple fibre.
 Visitors thronged a stall named Claypatra, selling natural products from lip balms to body products.

 The International stalls include those from Philippines, Thailand, Mauritius, Sri Lanka some as far a Kenya (the lovely beaded footwear), Turkey, Azerbaijan, Kazakhstan and Argentina.
 These stalls were scant and carried few products on Day 1.

 The Complex also houses a Craft Museum with displays of ancient technology used in the production of craft products and their manufacturing processes.
 Visitors get to know local crafts through a display of native products, motifs, materials used and their fabrication processes, as well as the function of the product itself.
 The Complex offers activities too: batik workshops happen throughout the year.
 According to their website there are also workshops in wood carving, ceramic, metal, pewter and costume jewelry.
 Visitors can also observe the art of craft through demonstrations and crafts interactive at the Craft Village.

 - Great exposure to crafts from over multiple countries, get ready for a riot of colors!

-- Good food & beverage arrangements (with air-conditioning), and wash room facilities available too at a nominal cost of 30 sen.
+- Good food & beverage arrangements (with air-conditioning), and wash room facilities available too at a nominal cost of RM0.30.

 What’s not to like:

 - The KLICF website could definitely have been a little more comprehensive about all the exhibitors with details of countries and products.
-Such information at hand, would have made it easier skimming and navigating through 175 stalls!
+With such information at hand, it would have made it easier skimming and navigating through 175 stalls!

-- Parking could have been a much better organised
+- Parking could have been much better organised.